 The Episcopal Ordination and Installation of Bishop-elect Gregory Bennet as the tenth Bishop of Sale will be held at St Mary’s Cathedral Sale in late 2020.
 The date of the ceremony was dependent on the lifting of government restrictions in place due to the coronavirus.
 It will now be held on Tuesday 8 December at 11am at St Mary's Cathedral in Sale.
 It is only possible to have a very small assembly, who will be physically distanced.
-The ceremony will be livestreamed here.
+The ceremony will be livestreamed here from 10.45am with a Diocesan Welcome just prior to the ceremony.

 Given by Pope Paul VI to the bishops who attended the Second Vatican Council 1962-1965, this ring belonged to Bishop Lyons, 5th Bishop of Sale.